 Not reduced or removed

 Active carbon does not remove the following contaminants from water:

 - Hardness minerals

 - Some metals

 NOTE: The above listing is purely indicative and is based on data provided.
 The actual removal/reduction of contaminates depends on many factors such as type of active carbon, temperature, contact time, PH, level of contamination.
 The exact removal or reduction can only be confirmed by lab testing.

 Active carbon and bacteria

-Active carbon is seen as a breeding ground for microorganisms.
-However, the UK water authorities do a great job bringing safe water to our homes, so the likelihood that microorganisms will enter the drinking filter system is small.
-The public water system treats the water to prevent pathogenic microorganisms being in the water.
+Active carbon is seen by many as a breeding ground for microorganisms.
+However, as the UK water authorities do a great job bringing safe water to our homes, the likelihood that microbes will enter the water filter system is small.
+The public water system treats the water to prevent harmful microorganisms being in the water.

 Studies of activated carbon units, have not shown this medium to encourage pathogenic bacterial growthWQA Water Processing by Wes McGowan